- Online Services User Agreement

 - BHTV App End-User License Agreement and Notice

-Bright House Customer Privacy Notice for Cable Television, High Speed Internet and Phone Service
+Spectrum Customer Privacy Notice for Cable Television, HSD Internet and Phone Service

-Bright House Networks is committed to respecting and protecting your privacy.
-This privacy notice applies to those Bright House customers who subscribe to our cable television services, high-speed Internet services, and phone services (individually and collectively, the “Service”).
-This privacy notice gives you a general understanding of how Bright House protects your privacy in connection with our provision of the Service, as well as your rights under the Cable Communications Policy Act of 1984, as amended and the federal Telecommunications Act of 1996, as amended.
+Bright House Networks’ parent, Charter Communications Operating, LLC and the respective subsidiaries providing you the services (“Spectrum”, “we”, “us”, or “our”) is committed to respecting and protecting your privacy.
+This privacy notice applies to those Spectrum customers who subscribe to our cable television services, high-speed Internet services, and phone services (individually and collectively, the “Service”).
+This privacy notice gives you a general understanding of how Spectrum protects your privacy in connection with our provision of the Service, as well as your rights under the Cable Communications Policy Act of 1984, as amended and the federal Telecommunications Act of 1996, as amended.

 We may modify this privacy notice at any time.
 We will notify you of any material changes through written, electronic or other means as permitted by law.
 If you find the changes unacceptable and if the change(s) materially and adversely affect your service, you have the right to cancel service.
 If you continue to use the service following notice of the changes, we will consider that to be your acceptance of and consent to the changes.